mohamedalhabibgharbi/Lab-Project15-Update-a-file-through-a-Python-algorithm/README.md

 • Removing matches from the list
 • Converting the list back into a string using .join()
 • Writing the updated content back to the file

+## ⚠️ Disclaimer

+**This is a hands-on lab from the Google Cybersecurity Professional Certificate.
+It is hypothetical and created for training purposes only.**